MSBA/MBA Dual Degree

 The final course in the MBA curriculum ties together the integral components of the four industry clusters, strategy and business fundamentals to the experience of leading change.
 Students experience the change process personally through a simulation.
 Students then apply their learning to an applied project based in one of the four clusters that is team-based, client-focused, grounded in research, and integrates MBA concepts as required with a final presentation to a live client.
 As part of understanding change, students will also evaluate the wider societal impacts of the business change.
 Finally, students reflect on their MBA program in total, revisiting their career plan and vision.
 This course uses multiple approaches, defining, understanding and experiencing the strategic value of change at the organizational, team, and individual levels.

-SBS 604, if waived, must be substituted with an approved elective.
-For SBS 604 to be considered as waived with an approved elective for substitution, a student must successfully complete equivalent academic coursework at the undergraduate/graduate level in the seven (7) years prior to MSBA matriculation, with a grade of "B" or better, and provide official transcripts (with English translations, if applicable).
+To substitute an approved elective for an MSBA core course, a student must successfully complete equivalent academic coursework at the graduate level in the seven (7) years prior to MSBA matriculation, “B” or better, and provide official transcripts (with English translations, if applicable).

 MBA core courses may be waived.
 Required MBA courses (SBS 700, MBA 701,MBA 710, MBA 721, MBA 730, MBA 740, MBA 745, MBA 750, MBA 760, and MBA 770) cannot be waived.
 To waive an MBA core course, a student must successfully complete equivalent academic coursework at the undergraduate/graduate level in the seven (7) years prior to the MSBA/MBA matriculation, with a grade of "B" or better, and provide official transcripts (with English translation if applicable).